How Long Do Golf Carts Last? Gas vs Electric Lifespan

 Club Car's aluminum frame is the single biggest reason they outlast the competition.
 Aluminum does not rust.
 Period.
 In Florida retirement communities, The Villages, and coastal neighborhoods, you will find 25-30 year old Club Cars still running daily.
 The Club Car Onward and Precedent models are particularly well-regarded for durability.
 Read our full Club Car review.

-EZGO carts are the most repair-friendly brand on the market.
-Parts are cheap, widely available, and well-documented.
-The steel frame is their only real weakness.
-If you live in a dry climate and keep up with maintenance, an EZGO TXT or RXV will run 25+ years without issue.
-Check our EZGO review for model-by-model details.
+E-Z-GO carts are among the more repair-friendly legacy brands.
+Parts are widely available and well-documented, especially for TXT and RXV-family carts.
+The main long-term tradeoff is the steel frame, which needs rust prevention in humid and coastal markets.
+If you live in a dry climate and keep up with maintenance, an E-Z-GO TXT or RXV can run for decades.
+Check our E-Z-GO review for model-by-model details.

 Yamaha: Best Gas Engine Reliability